Part of Core Framework Modules

 Update

-This is why HSP does not focus on forcing behavior, but on creating the conditions in which different behavior becomes available.
+That is why HSP does not focus on forcing behavior, but on creating conditions in which different behavior becomes available.